 This is why larger antennas with more elements are critical in determining maximum range.
 Unlike signal amplifiers and similar electrical devices instead of worsening SNR they actually improve it!
 The do this by capturing "more" signal above the noise due to their "focused pattern" they can peak the signal towards the desired TV towers as well as attenuate in other directions (lowering the amount of band noise while at the same time peaking the signal above it).
 This is why signal amplifier gain is not at all the same as antenna gain!

 However if your install does have considerable loss, the beauty of a passive antenna, is you can customize and use any brand and quality of signal amplifier you want.
-By removing active electronics from the inside of t he antenna, this also allows for a longer lasting antenna and more customizable options in this regard..
-If you need to add splitters, we sell very affordable (in the $12 to $30 range) name brand signal amplifeirs as well, see our "Signal Boosters Page".
+If you need to add splitters, we sell very affordable (in the $18 to $30 range) name brand signal amplifies as well, see our "Signal Boosters Page".

 Directional antennas have more range in the direction their aimed, due to their high gain / more focused patterns and they also often pick up less noise too.
 However as a consequence. they will be weaker at the sides and back of antenna in comparison to a Omni directional antenna.
 Max performance will have a pattern width of approx 1/10th of a circle (35 degrees), however this antenna can pick up stronger stations in all directions too, but will be limited to under 35 mile range max at its sides and back if mounted outside (and under 20 mile range in other directions if mounted in the attic/indoors).